ampslive/DSA/DS/1-LinkedList/LinkedList.md

 ## Doubly Linked List
 A linked list that provides forward iteration from the start to the end of the list, and reverse iteration, from end to start.

+## Sorted Linked List
+Before inserting a new node, we iterate through the entire list to add the node at the correct order.
+This causes the Add operation to behave as O(n).

 ---
 ## Big-O Notation for Linked List